ClementJ18/finalBIGv2/README.md

 * The LUA and XML editor don't switch to dark mode

 ## To-do
-* User plugins?
-* Reduce lag from previewing large files
+* Reduce lag from previewing large files (partially solved by preview setting)
-* User settings?
-    * Preview
-    * Dark mode
-    * Encoding